 3. Which airport to fly to?
 Tokyo Haneda or Tokyo Narita

-Tokyo has 2 international airport namely Haneda Airport & Narita International Airport.
-Haneda Airport is much closer to Tokyo compared to Narita International Airport.
+Tokyo has 2 international airports namely Haneda Airport & Narita International Airport.
+Haneda Airport is closer to Tokyo compared to Narita International Airport.
 (Like Subang Airport & KLIA)

-MAS, Jetstar, Flyscoot flies to Narita Airport while AirAsia X, SIA & Cathay flies to both airport.
-We always prefer fly to Tokyo Haneda as it saves us more time & cheaper airport transfer as well.
+We prefer to fly to Tokyo Haneda as it saves us more time & cheaper airport transfer as well.

 4. Where to stay in Tokyo & How much to budget

 RM380/SGD125 per night will get you a basic hotel or better choices on Airbnb.
-Try to get accommodation near any Tokyo Metro & Toei Line stations to allow you convenience getting around Tokyo.
+Most first time travellers will prefer to stay in Shinjuku, Shibuya or Ueno.

 And of course, accommodation lower than RM380/SGD125 per night is also available.